-It’s not ideal to move houses during a pandemic, but sometimes it isn’t avoidable.
-If you find that you have to move while the virus is still an active threat, take a look at these tips that will help you keep yourself and your family safe if you’re moving during coronavirus in Pittsburgh.
+Moving houses during a pandemic is not ideal, but sometimes it isn’t avoidable.
+If you have to move while the virus is still an active threat, look at these tips to help you keep yourself and your family safe if you’re moving during the coronavirus in Pittsburgh.

 Moving Company vs Moving On Your Own

-There are risks to consider whether you’re going to use a moving company or move all of your items by yourself.
-If you’re moving on your own, you can be fairly sure that you’re not bringing illness into your new home.
-However, moving large, heavy objects alone is not always feasible.
+There are risks to consider whether you will use a moving company or move all of your items by yourself.
+If you’re moving alone, you can be pretty sure you’re not bringing illness into your new home.
+However, moving large, heavy objects alone is only sometimes feasible.

 If you find that you have to work with a moving company, try using one that offers to bring a storage unit to your residence.
-This way, you can pack and load your own belongings and the moving company will simply provide transportation.
+This way, you can pack and load your belongings, and the moving company will provide transportation.

-In situations where you need traditional moving services, it’s a good idea to ask moving companies about their COVID-19 policies before agreeing to work with them.
-Ensure that movers wear masks, gloves, and other protective gear if you’ll be moving during coronavirus in Pittsburgh.
+When you need traditional moving services, it’s a good idea to ask moving companies about their COVID-19 policies before agreeing to work with them.
+Ensure that movers wear masks, gloves, and other protective gear if they move during the coronavirus in Pittsburgh.

-It’s a good idea to make use of brand-new moving boxes to be sure that they have not been exposed to illness-causing viruses.
+It’s a good idea to use brand-new moving boxes to ensure they have not been exposed to illness-causing viruses.

-Additionally, you’ll want to clean your possessions as you pack them to be certain that you’re starting your move off as healthy as possible.
+Additionally, you’ll want to clean your possessions as you pack them to ensure you’re starting your move off as healthy as possible.

-If you plan to be on the road for a significant length of time, be prepared for stops.
-Have masks available for everyone in the car, hand sanitizer, and snacks so that you can avoid taking your family into stores or restaurants.
+If you plan to be on the road for a long time, be prepared for stops.
+Have masks available for everyone in the car, hand sanitizer, and snacks to avoid taking your family into stores or restaurants.

 Informing Necessary Parties

-Each relocation plan is unique and may depend a lot on the type of residence you’ll be moving from as well as moving to.
-For example, if you’re moving from one apartment or condo to another, it’s a good idea to inform the front offices of each place so that neighbors can be warned to keep safe distances.
+Each relocation plan is unique and may depend largely on the type of residence you’ll be moving from and moving to.
+For example, if you’re moving from one apartment or condo to another, it’s a good idea to inform the front offices of each place so neighbors can be warned to keep safe distances.

-If you’re moving out of a rental unit, ask your landlord or the front office about how you should go about dropping off your keys, and whether you have to be present during the final inspection.
-By taking proper distancing precautions, moving during coronavirus in Pittsburgh does not have to be a risk.
+If you’re moving out of a rental unit, ask your landlord or the front office how you should drop off your keys and whether you must be present during the final inspection.
+Taking proper distancing precautions means moving during the coronavirus in Pittsburgh does not have to be risky.

-If it’s possible, try downsizing before you move.
-This way, there will be fewer boxes to transport, and less effort exerted having to take heavy items from the moving truck to various rooms in the house.
+Try downsizing before you move.
+This way, there will be fewer boxes to transport and less effort to take heavy items from the moving truck to various rooms in the house.

-If you move fewer heavy items, there will be less of a need to work with a traditional moving company, and less risk of contaminating your possessions.
+If you move fewer heavy items, there will be less need to work with a traditional moving company and less risk of contaminating your possessions.

-Additionally, downsizing can reduce the cost of your move being that fewer possessions will require a smaller moving truck, and less weight will need less fuel to make the move.
+Additionally, downsizing can reduce the cost of your move because fewer possessions will require a smaller moving truck, and less weight will need less fuel to make the move.

 After You’ve Moved

-When you’re moving during coronavirus in Pittsburgh, it’s worth planning ahead.
-Because businesses have changed their practices in order to adhere to social distancing, it’s good to be informed ahead of time.
+When you’re moving during the coronavirus in Pittsburgh, it’s worth planning ahead.
+It’s good to be informed beforehand because businesses have changed their practices to adhere to social distancing.

-For example, you’ll need to contact your child’s future school as early as possible to ask about their COVID-19 policies.
+For example, you must contact your child’s future school as early as possible to ask about their COVID-19 policies.

-Also, when it comes to having utilities set up in your home, it’s best to schedule everything in advance.
-This way you can make sure that the services you need are available when you need them.
+Also, it’s best to schedule everything in advance for having utilities set up in your home.
+This way, you can make sure that the services you need are available when you need them.
 You’ll also be prepared to comply with new policies when a technician enters your home.

-Moving during a pandemic is likely going to be more stressful than moving ordinarily.
-There are a wide variety of precautions to take in order to protect yourself and your family, but it’s definitely possible to move safely with proper planning.
+Moving during a pandemic will likely be more stressful than moving ordinarily.
+There are various precautions to protect yourself and your family, but it’s certainly possible to move safely with proper planning.

 We understand that you’re going to have concerns about the moving process, and if there’s anything we can do to set your mind at ease, we’d be happy to help.
-We can answer questions and share tips about moving during coronavirus in Pittsburgh.
-Just send us a message or reach out to 412 Houses at (412) 346-0523 today.
+We can answer questions and share tips about moving during the coronavirus in Pittsburgh.
+Just message us or contact 412 Houses at (412) 346-0523 today.